 When was the New Testament written?
 Who were the people behind these rich texts and how did this major section of scripture come into the form we know it in today?
 We’ll explore these questions and consider some of the history surrounding the New Testament of the holy Bible.

 As we consider the history surrounding the texts of the New Testament, let us first take a look at what those texts actually are and how they are arranged.
 (For more information, check out “Books of the New Testament: The Complete List”.)

-The New Testament is made up of 27 different books organized into five major sections: the Gospels, Acts, the Pauline Epistles or Letters, the General (or catholic) Epistles, and the book of Revelation.
+The entire New Testament is made up of 27 different books organized into five major sections: the canonical Gospels, Acts, the Pauline Epistles or Letters, the General (or catholic) Epistles, and the book of Revelation.
 The Gospels tell the story of Jesus Christ in the books of Matthew, Mark, Luke, and John.
-This section of the Bible relays Jesus’s life, ministry, death, and resurrection as well as his teachings which are central to the Christian faith.
+This section of the hebrew Bible relays Jesus’s life, ministry, death, and resurrection as well as his teachings which are central to the Christian faith.
 Next is the book of Acts, sometimes also referred to as the Acts of the Apostles, which documents the first days of the church following Jesus’s return to Heaven.

 Finally, the New Testament ends with the book of Revelation which contains different letters to the churches and also interprets the meaning of life from the beginning to the end of the world.